-- Can be created for beneficiaries or a purpose or both - Purpose may be charitable or non-charitable or a mix of both - Separate legal entity - Required documents: foundation charter and regulations - Foundation council of at least 1 member - At least 1 member of the foundation council must be a "Qualified Member" - Guardian is required - Weak beneficiary rights - Founder may retain and assign almost any right (see section 18 of the Foundations (Jersey) Law 2009
+- Can be created for beneficiaries or a purpose or both - Purpose may be charitable or non-charitable or a mix thereof - Separate legal entity - Required documents: foundation charter and regulations - Foundation council of at least 1 member - At least 1 member of the foundation council must be a "Qualified Member" - Guardian is required - Weak beneficiary rights - Founder may retain and assign almost any right (see section 18 of the Foundations (Jersey) Law 2009

+I. Common Law Foundations: What are they?
 Case Study: Foundations (Guernsey) Law 2012

-- Can be created for beneficiaries or a purpose or both - Purpose may be charitable or non-charitable or a mix of both - Beneficiaries may be enfranchised or disenfranchised - Separate legal entity - Required documents: foundation charter and rules - Foundation council of at least 2 members, unless charter provides otherwise - "Resident agent" is required under certain conditions
+- Can be created for beneficiaries or a purpose or both - Purpose may be charitable or non-charitable or a mix thereof - Beneficiaries may be enfranchised or disenfranchised - Separate legal entity - Required documents: foundation charter and rules - Foundation council of at least 2 members (subject to the terms of the foundation charter) - "Resident agent" is required under certain conditions